Chrysler Hemi engine: Second generation: 426 1964–1971

-Chrysler’s development program, 1962-66
+Chrysler’s development program, 1962–66

 In a 1967 professional journal, Chrysler laid out in full detail the chronology and particulars of the new hemi engine’s development:

 “In December 1962 a request was made of engineering staff to develop an engine and vehicle combination capable of winning stock car competitive closed circuit track events throughout the country.
 It was further requested that a version of the engine suitable for use in supervised timed vehicle acceleration drag events also be made part of the engine portion of this program.
 Both of these applications were to share the same basic design and development; thus a decision on the basic engine itself was one that required careful consideration.
 However, the decision for Chrysler was obvious.
 The hemi engine had been a production engine from 1950 until it was discontinued in 1958.
-The background of development that preceeded the production version of the engine was available, as was experience in converting the engine for competition use.
+The background of development that preceded the production version of the engine was available, as was experience in converting the engine for competition use.
 Chrysler hemi engines had been used previously in track events, and were still in use in many drag events….The design of the new hemi engine began in January 1963 with the Feb.
 23, 1964 Daytona Beach, Fla. race set as the first target date.
 A number of engine design avenues were initially explored in order to gain as many performance and durability features as possible while still retaining much of the existing [production] cylinder block tooling as practical.
 The final design selected was deemed to have the potential necessary to win and the program was launched.
 The engine requirements were to include a single 4 barrel carbuetor 426 cu in. track engine, and single barrel carburetor 396 cu in. track engine and a two 4 barrel carburetor 426 cu in. drag engine.
 Immediately following the initial introduction of the engine, a production run of several hundred drag engines and cars were planned to be built.
 This would serve to give widespread usage of the hemi on drag strips throughout the country and also serve as production backup to the track engine."